kollstad/docusaurus/packages/create-docusaurus/templates/shared/docs/tutorial-basics/create-a-page.md

 A new page is now available at `http://localhost:3000/my-react-page`.

-## Create your first Markdown Page
+## Create your first Markdown Pages

 Create a file at `src/pages/my-markdown-page.md`: